hsndmr/tckimlikno/README.md

 # tc-kimlik-no

-Turkish Identification Number Verification & Validation Package for Laravel.
+Turkish Identification Number Verification & Validation Package for NodeJs.
+This package is created using `https://github.com/deligoez/tckimlikno/`